At some point on the spiritual path we will experience the rising of the kundalini (snake energy) that merges our feminine and masculine energies.

 You’ve probably seen horror stories of people being sent to the hospital for physical injuries or experiencing psychosis after a kundalini rising.

-Many of the more intense symptoms associated with kundalini occur due to these incomplete practices.
-Where our energy systems have not been properly cleared, the rising of the kundalini exposing all of those dark spots and heavy energy.
+Kundalini itself is safe, and the process of raising kundalini can be safe.
+However, many of the more intense symptoms associated with kundalini occur due to these incomplete practices.
+When our energy systems have not been properly cleared, the rising of the kundalini exposes any imbalances and heavy energy.

 When we do spiritual work it’s important to consider the emotional and psychological element.
 Often we approach things from a mental level, without considering the recurring emotional issues we still haven’t faced – thinking we can somehow bypass them.